• Skip to primary navigation

 Quick and Easy Tips to Make Mint Tea Three Different Ways:

 1. The traditional ceremonial method is shown in the video below.
-A handful of fresh mint is placed in a Moroccan tea pot along with the Chinese green tea, cane sugar, and hot water.
+A handful of fresh mint is placed in a Moroccan teapot along with Chinese green tea, cane sugar, and hot water.

 2. The simple stovetop brew with fresh mint leaves in the recipe I've included here.

-3. If the first two methods are too time-consuming for you or you want a quick cup of Mint Tea, you can buy it already blended for you from The Tea Spot.
+3. If the first two methods are too time-consuming for you or you prefer a quick cup of Mint Tea, you can purchase it already blended from The Tea Spot.

 I received samples of this tea, and it is delicious.
 It's a nice balanced blend without any bitterness or overpowering mint flavor.
 But truthfully, nothing outshines the delicious authentic taste of fresh mint.